kmaeda16/RCGAToolbox/README.md

 ## Citation

-Maeda, Boogerd, and Kurata, RCGAToolbox: A real-coded genetic algorithm software for parameter estimation of kinetic models, bioRxiv, 2021
+Maeda, Boogerd, and Kurata, RCGAToolbox: A real-coded genetic algorithm software for parameter estimation of kinetic models, bioRxiv 2021.02.15.431062; doi: https://doi.org/10.1101/2021.02.15.431062

 Good luck!
 Any suggestions and bug reports are welcome.
 Please contact KM.

 -------------------------------
-Kazuhiro Maeda,
-Kyushu Institute of Technology
+Kazuhiro Maeda (Kyushu Institute of Technology)